ultral/ultral.github.io/it/ansible-testing-en.md

 #### Ansible verifier

 Molecule allows you to use ansible verifier instead of inspec / testinfra / serverspec.
-It's default from the 3.0 version.
+It's the default from the 3.0 version.

 You can check that file contains expected body: